William S. Greenberg: Biography

-A retired brigadier general, he served as a member of the New Jersey World War II Memorial Commission.
-In June 2009 he received the highest honor granted by the New Jersey State Bar Foundation, its medal of honor for his work in establishing the military legal assistance program, and especially in his public service representation of soldiers at Walter Reed Army Medical Center during their Physician Disability Hearings.
-His article in the June 2007 issue of New Jersey Lawyer Magazine describes the program in detail.
-He has served as special litigation counsel to The Adjutants General Association of the United States and was special litigation counsel pro bono to the National Guard Association of the United States.

 Greenberg was a commissioner of the New Jersey State Commission of Investigation.
 He also served as assistant counsel to the governor of New Jersey and as commissioner of the New Jersey State Scholarship Commission.

 Greenberg served as the first adjunct professor of military law at the Seton Hall University School of Law.
 Currently, he serves as an adjunct professor at Georgetown University Law Center.

-He was chosen the New Jersey Lawyer Of The Year for 2009 by The New Jersey Law Journal.
-He received The Distinguished Alumnus Award from Johns Hopkins University in 2010, and the Rutgers Law School Public Service Award in 2010 for his work in developing and leading the efforts to represent wounded and injured soldiers at Walter Reed.

-Greenberg is admitted in New Jersey, New York and the District of Columbia.
-He is a member of the bar of the Supreme Court of the United States, and of the Third, Fourth and Federal Circuits, the Southern District of New York, and the United States Court of Appeals for the Armed Forces.

-He is married to the former Betty Kaufmann Wolf of Pittsburgh.
-They have three children, Katherine of New York, Anthony of Baltimore, and Elizabeth of New York.

 Court of Appeals service

 On November 15, 2012, President Barack Obama nominated Greenberg to serve as a United States Judge for the United States Court of Appeals for Veterans Claims.
 The office is an Article I judgeship, with a fifteen-year term appointment.
 The Senate confirmed his nomination by unanimous consent on December 21, 2012.
 On December 27, 2012, he was commissioned by the president and took the judicial oath on December 28, 2012.

+Personal life

+He is married to the former Betty Kaufmann Wolf of Pittsburgh.
+They have three children, Katherine of New York, Anthony of Baltimore, and Elizabeth of Baltimore; and four grandchildren, Sebastian of New York, Lillian of Baltimore, Samuel of Baltimore, and Emiko of Baltimore.